ThatFinnDev/SR2E/README.md

  Sometimes the opening/closing of the console can freeze the game.
 This also fixable by closing and reoping the console.

 # TODO:
- Fix console breaking game while ModMenu/Map is open -> Temporary fix: Stop console from opening while these menus are open
+ Fix that opening the console, while modmenu/map/plotui are open, breaks the game -> Temporary fix: Stop console from opening while the modmenu is shown, close the map/plotui when opening console

  AutoComplete for Commands
- -> Not Implemented, Still thinking about a good way to implement this
+ -> Not implemented, I'm still thinking about a good way to implement this

 # Special thanks